alo9507/JustKeepClicking/content/blog/wrap-your-errors-please/index.md

 </div>

 After inheriting, we can override `errorDescription`.
+Error description is a string representation of the error that occured.

 <div class="impl">